ShariqNauman/ai-web-scraper/README.md

 - Selenium
 - WebDriver (Chrome, Firefox, etc.)
 - BeautifulSoup
+- Google API Key (if using Google services)
 - ChromeDriver (for Chrome) or corresponding driver for other browsers

 ### Installation Steps: